 Head Chef James Cochran

-Chef James Cochran draws on his mixed heritage from the Caribbean, Scotland and his birth town Whitstable through his food.
+1251 is a great restaurant on Upper Street run by Chef James Cochran who draws on his mixed heritage from the Caribbean, Scotland and his birth town Whitstable through his food.
 James grew up working at the famous Wheelers Oyster Bar (look out for the picture in 1251), and has since worked at The Ledbury and Harwood Arms.
 If that wasn’t enough, James won the BBC2 food programme Great British Menu in 2018.
 So, in short, you are in safe hands!

 1251 is how we see casual fine dining.
 The restaurant has a cool, artsy studio feel in a original period Victorian building.
 It is relaxed and laid back and we loved that sole diners stopped in.

 The Menu Concept